Navigation

 The 2014 National Curriculum for Maths aims to ensure that all children:

 At OLSK, these skills are embedded within Maths lessons and developed consistently over time.
-We are committed to ensuring that our children recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives.
+We are committed to ensuring that our children recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.

-We want all children to enjoy Maths and to experience success in every lesson .
-We are committed to developing children’s natural curiosity and to promoting Maths as fun!
+We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
+We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.

 To ensure consistency and progression, the school follows the White Rose Maths Hub scheme.
 New concepts are taught and embedded within the context of reasoning and problem-solving activities, where children are encouraged to share ideas with their partner.

 In KS1, these problems are presented with objects (concrete objects) for children to use.
-Children may also choose pictorial representations or formal written methods.
+Children may also use pictorial representations.
 Teachers use questioning to prompt children’s discussions and encourage reasoning.
 The class teacher guides children through strategies for solving the problem.
-Independent work provides the means for children to further develop their reasoning abilities, before progressing to more complex problems.
+Independent work provides the means for children to develop their reasoning skills further, before progressing to more complex problems.